 Extend the activity by adding additional color drops such as yellow and watch the colors mix!
 The colors may start to mix at the bottom of the cup for a cool effect.

-Why don’t oil and water mix?
-Did you notice the oil and water separated?
-The water molecules attract each other, and the oil molecules stick together.
+Did you notice the oil and water separated even when you tried to mix them together?
+Oil and water don’t mix because the water molecules attract each other, and the oil molecules stick together.
 That causes oil and water to form two separate layers.

-Water molecules pack closer together so they sink to the bottom, leaving the oil sitting on top of the water.
+Water molecules pack closer together to sink to the bottom, leaving the oil on top of the water.
 That’s because water is heavier than oil.
 Making a density tower is another great way to observe how not all liquids weigh the same.